Chauncey Langdon: Career

-Langdon was elected as a Federalist to the Fourteenth Congress, serving from March 4, 1815 until March 3, 1817.
+Langdon was elected as a Federalist to the Fourteenth Congress, serving from March 4, 1815, until March 3, 1817.
 He was not a candidate for renomination to the Fifteenth Congress.
 He was again elected to the Executive Council and served from 1823 until his death.

 Family life

 He married Lucy Nona Lathrop Langdon on April 7, 1789.
 They had one son, Benjamin Franklin Langdon, and one daughter, Lucy Green Langdon Williams, who married Governor Charles K. Williams.

 Death

 Langdon died in Castleton on July 23, 1830.
-He is interred in Castleton's Congregational Cemetery.
 He was also an officer of the Vermont Bible Society.